corsur/PerformanceStaking/programs/steward/README.md

 ## State Machine

-The state machine represents the progress throughout a cycle (10-epoch period for scoring and delegations).
+The state machine represents the progress throughout a cycle (5-epoch period for scoring and delegations).

 ### Compute Scores

-At the start of a 10 epoch cycle (“the cycle”), all validators are scored.
+At the start of a 5 epoch cycle (“the cycle”), all validators are scored.
 We save the overall score, which combines yield performance as well as binary criteria for eligibility, and we also save the yield-only score.

 The `score` is for determining eligibility to be staked in the pool, the `yield_score` determines the unstaking order (who gets unstaked first, lowest to highest).

 The following metrics are used to calculate the `score` and `yield_score`:

 - `mev_commission_score`: If max mev commission in `mev_commission_range` epochs is less than threshold, score is 1.0, else 0
-- `commission_score`: If any commission within the individual's validator history exceeds the historical_commission_threshold, score it 0.0, else 1.0.
-This effectively bans validators who have performed commission manipulation.
+- `commission_score`: The average of the commision taken.
 - `blacklisted_score`: If validator is blacklisted, score is 0.0, else 1.0
 - `superminority_score`: If validator is not in the superminority, score is 1.0, else 0.0
 - `delinquency_score`: If delinquency is not > threshold in any epoch, score is 1.0, else 0.0